Sidestep your ego.

 - Actively listen to others when they speak

-- To be interesting show interest in both your messages and your audience
+- Show interest in both your messages and your audience

-- Show empathy, a strong other-directed trait, by knowing and acknowledging listeners' dispositions, concerns, motives, and needs
+- Demonstrate empathy, a strong other-directed trait, by knowing and acknowledging listeners' dispositions, concerns, motives, and needs

 - In conversations or Q&A, fall silent to allow others to speak; doing so shows respect and reinforces your expression of concern with the attitudes and perceptions of others